Eating disorder: Treatment

 There are few studies on the cost-effectiveness of the various treatments.
 Treatment can be expensive; due to limitations in health care coverage, people hospitalized with anorexia nervosa may be discharged while still underweight, resulting in relapse and rehospitalization.
 Research has found comorbidity between an eating disorder (e.g., anorexia nervosa, bulimia nervosa, and binge eating) and OCD does not impact the length of the time patients spend in treatment, but can negatively impact treatment outcomes.

-For children with anorexia, the only well-established treatment is the family treatment-behavior.
+For children with anorexia nervosa, the only well-established treatment is the family treatment-behavior.
 For other eating disorders in children, however, there is no well-established treatments, though family treatment-behavior has been used in treating bulimia.

 A 2019 Cochrane review examined studies comparing the effectiveness of inpatient versus outpatient models of care for eating disorders.
 Four trials including 511 participants were studied but the review was unable to draw any definitive conclusions as to the superiority of one model over another.